 Fantastic Racism: Worf completely loathes the Romulans.
 To the point where when he refuses to give a dying Romulan a blood-transfusion to save his life and also shuns a Klingon woman he was initially attracted to after learning she is actually half-Romulan.
 However, numerous characters routinely call him out on this attitude.
 By the last movie, he (begrudgingly) praised the Romulans who helped them for their honor.
-In his defense, he was orphaned and his father wrongly disgraced due to a Romulan attack.

 Fish out of Water: Upon leaving the Federation to fight in his people's civil war, Worf comes to learn that the Klingon culture he has idealized all his life isn't quite what he wants or expects.

 Happily Adopted: He and his parents are as close as if he was their own Human child.

 Hates Small Talk: So much that he successfully gets himself excused from a reception that will be full of it.